avlis/datacopy/README.md

 - PARALLEL_READERS (default 1)
 - PARALLEL_READERS_LAUNCH_INTERVAL (default 3 seconds), can be used to override that behaviour
 - ADD_NAMES_DELIMITERS (default no, yes to add double quotes or backtiks on table and column names)
+- RUNAS_UID, GID: to create a regular, non priviliged user to run the copy, and to create the log and stat files with the same user id and group id of a regular user on the host (instead of root).

+See sample-run_datacopy.sh for an example of run.

-See sample-* files to have an idea of usage.
+See other sample-* files to have an idea of configuration.

 ### JOB_FILE COLUMNS (tab delimited)